- Soak up Rome's fountains, piazzas, and ancient landmarks at your own pace

 In the evening, stroll around the historic Piazza della Signoria, in front of the Palazzo Vecchio, for some people-watching, followed by dinner and drinks in the hip Sant'Ambrogio neighborhood.

 Chat with a local specialist who can help organize your trip.

 Day 5: Florence Self-Guided City Tour

-From there, make the 5-minute walk over to the Mercato Centrale, on the second floor of the San Lorenzo market, where you'll be able to stroll through the stalls of local goods and grab a morning coffee to start your day.
-Give yourself an hour or two to soak in the sights and smells, and to buy some traditional leather goods as souvenirs.
-After, the nearby Piazza della Republica is the perfect place to soak in the atmosphere of Florence's city center and the incredible architecture that embodies it.
+From here, make the short walk over to the Mercato Centrale on the second floor of the Mercado di San Lorenzo, where you'll be able to meander through the stalls of local goods and grab a mid-morning pastry and espresso.
+Give yourself an hour or two to soak in the sights and smells and buy traditional leather goods as souvenirs.
+Next, head to the nearby Piazza della Republica, the perfect place to soak in the atmosphere of Florence's city center and its incredible architecture.

 End your day with a visit to Piazzale Michelangelo.
-It's a bit of an uphill climb or a quick taxi ride away.
-This spectacular viewpoint offers an incredible view of all of Florence and is the perfect place to watch the sunset before you head over to Piazza Santo Spirito for some pre-dinner aperitivos.
+Getting here requires a bit of an uphill climb, or you can take a quick taxi ride.
+Either way, you can watch a sunset overlooking a spectacular viewpoint of the city before heading to Piazza Santo Spirito for some predinner aperitivos.

 Day 6: Local Cooking Class in Florence

 Enjoy a leisurely morning in Florence with breakfast at your hotel and a slow stroll through the historic center.
 Popular highlights that you may not have seen yet include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, with its impressive collections of ancient sculptures and paintings.
 Be sure to purchase your tickets to the Uffizi online to avoid disappointment!